 Condiments add a pop of flavor and moisture to your board, plus some great interest.
 Add some mustards, hot sauce, or your specialty dips and spreads!

 Chocolates For Charcuterie Boards

 Aaaand….top it all off with some sweetness!
-Remember to add some dark or specialty chocolate for those with a sweet tooth.
+Remember to add some dark or specialty chocolate to your charcuterie for those with a sweet tooth.

 Charcuterie Presentation Tips

 Once you have your ingredients picked it’s time to lay out and present your board.
-Visual presentation matters almost as much as taste - as they say, “you eat with your eyes!”
+When it comes to the full culinary experience, visual presentation matters almost as much as taste - as they say, “you eat with your eyes!”